SovereignShop/plexus/README.md

 This is equivalent to the one above, but we can still see there is a lot of duplication.
 The `:to [:outer :inner]` is repeated in each segment.
-We can elide this, as by default each segement will reply to every frame you have defined:
+We can elide this, as by default each segment will reply to every frame you have defined:

 ``` clojure
 (-> (extrude